Ron Kraus: Early life and family

-Born in Waltham, Minnesota to Edward James Kraus (1926-1959) and Vivian Hoffman Krause Zimmerman.
+Born in Waltham, Minnesota to Edward James Kraus (1926-1959) and Vivian Hoffman Kraus Zimmerman.
 His father died when Ron was only 3 years old on July 30, 1959.
 His mother remarried when Ron was 6 in 1962 to James (Jim) E. Zimmerman (1923-2015), a widower who had lost his wife and 6 kids in a train accident in 1959.
 Ron has 5 siblings: Joan, James, Steven, Richard, and Thomas.
 He has 3 half-siblings: Peter, Paul and Mariia.

 Education and career

 Kraus attended Mankato State University, Saint Mary's College, and University of Minnesota Duluth where he studied business and political science.
 In 1981 Kraus founded Kraus Petroleum.
 He bought his first Dairy Queen in 1988.
 Kraus changed the name of his business to Kraus Foods.
 Kraus served as Chair of the Albert Lea/Freeborn County Chamber of Commerce.
 Kraus also served on the Albert Lea Planning Commission and the Community Foundation Board.
-Kraus became a successful business owner running an empire of 41 Dairy Queen restaurants in Minnesota, Iowa, Wisconsin, and Florida and two Convenience Stores called Korner Mart in Albert Lea, Minnesota.
-In March 2008, Kraus sold 33 of his 41 Dairy Queen restaurants to Bloomington, Minnesota-based Fourteen Foods.
-Kraus retained ownership of the 8 remaining Dairy Queen's in Florida.
-In April 2008, Kraus sold his 2 Korner Mart Stores to a long-time employee of Kraus Foods, Kevin Weitzel.
+Kraus became a successful business owner running 41 Dairy Queen restaurants in Minnesota, Iowa, Wisconsin, Florida, and Alabama, and six Convenience Stores called Korner Mart in Albert Lea, Minnesota and the surrounding area.
+In March 2008, Kraus sold 33 of his Dairy Queen restaurants to Bloomington, Minnesota-based Fourteen Foods.
+Kraus retained ownership of the remaining Dairy Queens in Florida.
+In April 2008, Kraus sold 2 Korner Mart Stores to a long-time employee of Kraus Foods, Kevin Weitzel.
 Kraus relocated the Headquarters of Kraus Foods from Albert Lea to Fort Myers, Florida.

 Minnesota House of Representatives

 Elections

 Kraus was first elected to the House on November 8, 1994, he was re-elected in 1996.
-In 1998 he decided not to run for a 3rd term wanting to return to his business.
+In 1998 he decided not to run for a 3rd term wanting to return to his business and family full time.